Federated Learning via Variational Bayesian Inference: Personalization, Sparsity and Clustering: Introduction

 Finally, we provide the corresponding stochastic gradient algorithms for the three proposed methods by updating the clients' distributions and the global distribution alternatively.
 Then we make the performance comparisons with other advanced approaches under heterogeneous datasets with different sizes.
 Extensive experiments demonstrate that the proposed methods perform better than current advanced algorithms in the presence of heterogeneous and limited data.
 In addition, simulations show that sparsification can improve test accuracy.

 This paper is an extension of our previous conference version \cite{zhang2022personalized}, and there are three major improvements over the preliminary one: 1.
-A sparse personalized Bayesian federated learning model named sFedBayes has been proposed to simplify the network structure and the corresponding generalization bound has been given; 2.
-A clustered Bayesian federated learning model named cFedBayes has been proposed to overcome the extreme statistical diversity among clients and the generalization error bound is proven to be tighter than pFedBayes; 3.
+A sparse personalized Bayesian federated learning model named sFedBayes has been proposed to simplify the network structure and enhance the inference efficiency, and the corresponding generalization bound has been given; 2.
+A clustered Bayesian federated learning model named cFedBayes has been proposed to overcome the extreme statistical diversity among clients and the generalization error bound is established at the cluster level, providing adaptive guarantees compared to the global averaged bound in pFedBayes; 3.
 Extensive experiments have been added to demonstrate the superior performance of the proposed models when compared to current SOTA models.